Liquid Anti-Icers, Solid Deicers, and Aggregates: What's the Difference?

 What are Liquid Anti-icers?

 Liquid anti-icers are solutions that can be used to pre-treat surfaces to prevent ice from forming and bonding to the pavement.
 They are typically sprayed over walkways and roads before snowfall occurs.
 Each batch must be mixed to proper concentrations depending upon the temperatures of both the air and pavement.
-Some manufacturers add liquid chloride solutions to solid granular deicers to increase their brine making performance.
-The liquids can leach out and separate over time since they are not in a homogeneous blend with the solids.

 - Liquid anti-icers do not bounce and scatter when applied to the road surface, so they can usually be applied with precision.

 - They also embed well in the nooks and crannies of the surface and provide good coverage.

 - Liquids begin working immediately, as there is no wait time for it to turn into brine.

 - Part of the downside to liquid anti-icers lies in the name itself...anti-icer, not deicer.
 These products are intended to be used as a preventative measure, but are not effective when applied to roads where ice and snow have already accumulated.
 When you attempt to use liquid anti-icers on pre-existing ice, conditions can become even more slick and dangerous.